 1. How much does a counseling appointment cost?

 Counseling Services are offered to all current CSU students free of charge.
-Consultations are available to CSU faculty and staff including assistance to off-campus referrals.
+Counseling Services does not provide counseling to CSU faculty/staff members.
+However we are available to consult with you regarding your concerns and provide a list of off-campus referrals.

 2. What should I expect from a counseling session?